Lay-Z-Spa FAQ

 Setting Up A Lay-Z-Spa

 Lay-Z-Spa hot tubs require no tools for set up and are inflated by using the supplied pump which can take as little as 5 minutes.
-Please refer to your Instruction Manual for specific set up information or watch our handy Setup Videos.
+Please refer to your Instruction Manual for specific setup information or refer to our getting started guide.

 If you are wondering "Can I use my Lay-Z-Spa straight away?"
 The answer is that you need to allow at least 24 hours before you can use your Lay-Z-Spa.